aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ### Cluster Default Provider Strategy

 When the service does not have a capacity provider strategy, the cluster's default capacity provider strategy will be used.
-In case of fargate service, if the cluster enableFargateCapacityProviders is false then default capacity provider strategy will be used.
+In case of fargate service, if the cluster enableFargateCapacityProviders is false then the default capacity provider strategy will be used.

 ```ts
 declare const capacityProvider: ecs.CapacityProvider;